 Coldness and apathy are the most cowardly stances a man can take.
 For a man to resign his emotion—the part of him which feels intensely—is for him to resign part of God’s very likeness in him.

 God himself was moved by his great love for us.
 “For God so loved the world, that he gave…” (John 3:16).
 So loved.
 He loved the world in such a way, and felt so intensely that He was compelled to send his only Son.
 Having children of my own, I can’t imagine loving anyone so intensely that I’d give up my kids for them.

 Look at the mightiest men in the Bible; even the most hardened warriors cried bitterly with emotion.
 Quick character studies of a few would illustrate my point (read about David, Samson, Saul, Joshua, Daniel, and most of all, Jesus).

 Wives Refuel Us

-During a recent Mount Rainier summit, I realized just how much Selena’s encouragement and approval means to me.
+During my Mount Rainier summit a few years ago, I realized just how much Selena’s encouragement and approval means to me.
 I realized that when she’s behind me, I feel virtually invincible.
-There’s little I wouldn’t do or attempt for her; I love her intensely.
-Our 10+ years married has shown me that I need her.
-No, she doesn’t complete me, but I do need her.
+There’s little I wouldn’t do or attempt for her, because I love her intensely.
+Our 15+ years married has shown me that I do, in fact, need her on many levels.
+No, she doesn’t complete me, and she’s not my source of significance or identity, but I do need her, and that’s okay.